Apreche/geeknights-code-of-conduct/code_of_conduct.rst

 * Misogyny
 * Homophobia
 * Transphobia

-Membership in, or advocacy for any group or organization that espouses such evil ideologies is also strictly prohibited.
-This specifically includes the American Republican Party, all [SPLC designated hate groups](https://www.splcenter.org/fighting-hate/extremist-files/groups), and many others not listed here.
 * Ableism
 * Antisemitism
 * Islamophobia
-* etc.
+* etc...

+Membership in, or advocacy for any group or organization that espouses such evil ideologies is also strictly prohibited.
+This specifically includes the American Republican Party, all [SPLC designated hate groups](https://www.splcenter.org/fighting-hate/extremist-files/groups), and many others not listed here.

+Do Not Send Traffic to Evil People
+**********************************
+There are plenty of perfectly fine web sites, sources, and people in the world.
+Do not link to or otherwise cite web sites known to traffic in fake news, pseudoscience, or any of the things listed above.
+If the information you wish to cite is truly valid, you should be able to find a real citation from a trusted source.
+We will not list examples of poor sources to avoid even the most remote possibility that someone will visit them.

 Absolutely No Harassment
 ************************